 5. Production values

 This is a bit of a strange one but if a video looks rubbish then many times it is rubbish.
 If they can’t be bothered to put the effort in to the production of the video they probably aren’t that bothered about the content either.
-It takes a lot of time and effort to make a video look good and you’re not going to do that if the contents aren’t up to scratch.
+It takes a lot of time and effort to make a video look good and you’re not going to do that if the content isn’t up to scratch.

 6. Beware of ‘experts’

 Anyone who calls themselves an ‘expert’ almost certainly isn’t an ‘expert’.
-Some of the utterly wrong information I’ve seen recorded and broadcast by self-proclaimed ‘experts’ is shocking – some with many thousands of YouTube views.
+Some of the utterly wrong information I’ve seen recorded and broadcast by self-proclaimed ‘experts’ is shocking – some with many millions of YouTube views.

 7. Beware of sites that aren’t independent